- CNA License

 How to Renew Your CNA License

-If your state offers online license renewal, you can use it if you do not need to change the status of your license or information on your license (such as your name).
+If your state offers online license renewal, you will be eligible to use it if you do not need to change the status of your license or information on your license (such as your name).
 In addition, your license must not be delinquent.
 An online license renewal will also require payment by credit or debit card.

 If you do not meet the above criteria, plus any additional requirements for your state, you may need to contact your state's nursing board or licensing authority to discuss other renewal options.
 Renewals take approximately two to three weeks to process.